mohammedburqan/ecombrain-webapp/README.md

-EcomBrain — Agentic Shopify Store Creator
+Ecomsharks (your EcomBrain) — Agentic Shopify Store Creator

 EcomBrain is a lightweight agent-powered webapp that builds fully configured Shopify stores automatically using AI.
 It combines multiple specialized agents with Gemini/GPT intelligence and Supabase-backed workflows to generate niches, branding, products, images, and deploy complete stores in minutes.